 XPath (XML Path Language) is a query language that lets you navigate and extract elements, attributes, and values from an XML document.
-In Java, you can use XPath through the standard library with javax.xml.xpath
+In Java, you can use XPath through the standard library with javax.xml.xpath.
+This guide walks you through using XPath to extract complex data from XML, with a detailed example, diagram, and explanation.

 Use Case Example